mitmul/chainermn-on-azure/README.md

 | _Admin User Name_ | This is the name of the administrator account to create on the VM. |
 | _SSH Key Data_ | The public SSH key to associate with the administrator user.
 Format has to be on a single line 'ssh-rsa key'. |

-#### 1. Deploy ChainerMN

 [![Click to deploy template on Azure](http://azuredeploy.net/deploybutton.png "Click to deploy template on Azure")](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmitmul%2FARMTemplate4ChainerMN%2Fmaster%2Fdeploy-chainermn.json)

-#### 2. Check status of the chainermn nodes

-Use the script "prerequisite.sh" to install the prerequsite (Azure CLI, Telnet and JQ) and "check_status.sh" for checking the status of    the individual instances of VMSS if VM is not running restart to them.

-Follow the document "ScriptsExecution.docx" to run the scripts.

 ## Validating MPI